rhdeck/react-native-screenshot-notifier/README.md

 # react-native-screenshot-notifier

-React-Native module for getting notified of screenshots on Android. (note this does not disable )
+React-Native module for getting notified of screenshots on _Android_.
+(Not for iOS)

 ## Installation